Nick Tennyson: Mayor of Durham

 Tennyson was mayor from 1997 to 2001.
 Elected in November, 1997, Tennyson was re-elected in 1999 with almost two-thirds of the vote but lost a second re-election bid to Bill Bell by fewer than 500 votes in 2001.

 Public service was a family tradition as his father had served as mayor of Arkadelphia, Arkansas, in the early 1950s.

-He campaigned on reducing crime, redevelopment of the urban core, and increased confidence in city administration.
-Tennyson was an active supporter of data-based public safety efforts and instituted quarterly reports to Council – replacing past practice of an annual report.
-In spring 1999, before Tennyson's reelection to a second term, Durham experienced its largest drop in crime since 1971, when the city began keeping computerized statistics.
+He campaigned to reduce crime, redevelop of the urban core, and increase confidence in city administration.
+Tennyson was an active supporter of data-based public safety efforts and instituted quarterly reports to Council – replacing the past practice of an annual report.
+In the spring of 1999, before Tennyson's reelection to a second term, Durham experienced its largest drop in crime since 1971, when the city began keeping computerized statistics.
 The drop followed a national trend.

 Downtown Durham and public-private partnerships were a key focus for him.
 The redevelopment of the American Tobacco Campus was cited as a major reason to put a restricted fund in place using a 1 cent property tax set-aside for infrastructure improvements that helped American Tobacco and later used for Parrish Street projects.

 Later career

 Tennyson served as the Executive Vice President of the Home Builders Association of Durham, Orange and Chatham Counties from 1995 until 2013, when he became a Chief Deputy Secretary of the North Carolina Department of Transportation.
 He became acting Secretary in 2015 upon the resignation of Tony Tata.
-Governor Pat McCrory appointed Tennyson to the Secretary's post on a permanent basis on August 6, 2015.
+Governor Pat McCrory appointed Tennyson to the Secretary's post permanently on August 6, 2015.